SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/01-Objects.md

 [video src="https://videos.softuni.org/hls/02.fundamentals-objects-maps-strings/01.JS-Fundamentals-Objects-and-classes/EN/01.JS-Fundamentals-Object-and-Classes-8-Iterate-through-keys-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-We can iterate through the keys of an object by using a `for-in` loop.
+We can iterate through the keys of an object by using a **for-in loop**.

 This enables us to access the property of a given key: